Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 How fast should I respond to new online leads?

-During business hours, aim for a human response within ten minutes or less.
+During business hours, aim for a human response within 10 minutes or less.
 You can use an auto reply to acknowledge the inquiry instantly, then follow with a short personal note.
-The key is not perfection, it is predictable speed that makes you look engaged and organized.
+The key is predictable speed that makes you look engaged and organized.

 What is the minimum viable touchpoint cadence during a transaction?

-At a minimum, send one weekly status update on the same day and time, plus a short confirmation text for every major milestone such as inspections and approvals.
+Send one weekly status update on the same day and time, plus a short confirmation text for every major milestone such as inspections, appraisals, repair decisions, and approvals.
 Anything less tends to create anxiety and extra calls.
-You can always add more touches, but never drop below that floor.

 How do I avoid overwhelming clients with too many messages?